section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 The `RtcLocalView` requires only one prop which is the `channelId` prop.
 The rest are optional.
 The `RtcRemoteView` requires 2 props.
 One is the `channelId` and the other is the `uid` prop.
-The `uid` prop decides which user's feed in the live stream to display on this view.
+The `uid` prop decides which user's feed in the livestream to display on this view.
 Here, we will pass our host's UID, which is `1`.

 Return Statement when joined === true.